-"Jonathan's extraordinary passion for colors and prints, his effortless designs, and his desire to make women feel beautiful make him the perfect creative force to lead DVF into the future," said Diane von Furstenberg, founder and chairwoman of Diane von Furstenberg Studio, LLC.
+"Jonathan's extraordinary passion for colours and prints, his effortless designs and his desire to make women feel beautiful make him the perfect creative force to lead DVF into the future," said Diane von Furstenberg, founder and chairwoman of Diane von Furstenberg Studio LLC.
 "I could not have found a cooler, more intelligent designer and I cannot wait to watch him shine as our chief creative officer."

-Saunders graduated from Central Saint Martin’s MA programme in printed textiles in 2002.
+Saunders graduated in 2002 with an MA in printed textiles from Central Saint Martins .
 His graduate collection won him the Lancôme Colour Award and immediately brought him to the attention of British fashion editors.

-In 2016 Jonathan Saunders closed his eponymous line, following the designer’s decision to step down as creative director for ‘personal reasons,’ according to a statement issued by the company this morning.
-The label was thought to be facing financial difficulty for a number of season prior to the announcement, but raised investment from Eiesha Bharti Pasricha, a 31-year-old Indian businesswoman who also holds a stake in Roksanda, in January 2015.
+In 2016 Jonathan Saunders closed his eponymous line, following the designer’s decision to step down as creative director for ‘personal reasons,’ according to a statement issued by the company.
 “It is not a decision that I take lightly and I am eternally grateful to my team for all their hard work and dedication,” said Saunders at the time.